-Scrivener's first users were Wrimos - I posted an early beta of Scrivener for the Mac on the NaNo Technology forums over a decade ago, back in 2005, and those initial users kindly spread the word about Scrivener and provided feedback that has helped shape and improve the program.
-It has therefore been our great pleasure to give something back by sponsoring NaNoWriMo for the past few years, and so here we are sponsoring NaNoWriMo 2017, with some great offers for those taking part.
-We're also offering a special trial version that will last you all the way throughout November, even if you've tried Scrivener before - read on for details.
+Scrivener’s first users were Wrimos—I posted an early beta of Scrivener for the Mac on the NaNo Technology forums over a decade ago, back in 2005, and those initial users kindly spread the word about Scrivener and provided feedback that has helped shape and improve the program.
+It has therefore been our great pleasure to give something back by sponsoring NaNoWriMo for the past few years, and so here we are sponsoring Camp NaNoWriMo 2018, with some great offers for those taking part.
+We’re also offering a special trial version that will last you all the way throughout April, even if you’ve tried Scrivener before—read on for details.

-Scrivener's trial normally runs for thirty days of use, but so that you can start using Scrivener before NaNoWriMo begins without worrying about the trial expiring part-way through November, the special NaNo trial available on this page will run from the moment you start using it all the way up until December 7th.
-So you can download it, get used to its features, use it for your writing throughout November, and if you like it you can buy Scrivener at a discounted price using one of the special offers below.
+Scrivener’s trial normally runs for thirty days of use, but so that you can start using Scrivener before Camp NaNoWriMo begins without worrying about the trial expiring part-way through April, the special NaNo trial available on this page will run from the moment you start using it all the way up until May 7th.
+So you can download it, get used to its features, use it for your writing throughout April, and if you like it you can buy Scrivener at a discounted price using one of the special offers below.

-If you achieve your 50,000 words to become a NaNoWriMo 2017 Winner, you will be eligible for a 50% discount off the regular licence of Scrivener (which is normally $45 for the Mac version and $40 for the Windows version).
-Details will appear on the Winner Goodies page at the start of December.
+If you achieve your word-count goal to become a Camp NaNoWriMo 2018 Winner, you will be eligible for a 50% discount off the regular licence of Scrivener (normally $45).
+Details will appear on the Winner Goodies page at the start of May.

 Even if you don’t reach your target this year, you can still get 20% off the regular price of Scrivener by entering the discount code

-Windows users: Click on "Download Scrivener NaNo ’17 Trial for Windows" below, then choose to download the .exe file.
+Windows users: Click on the Windows “Download” button below, then choose to save the .exe file.
 Once downloaded, run the .exe file to install Scrivener.
 (Note: if you have tested Scrivener for Windows in the past, we recommend that you uninstall any existing version of Scrivener on your machine first.)

-Mac users: Click on the "Download Scrivener NaNo ’17 Trial for Mac" link below.
+Mac users: Click on the macOS “Download” button below.
 Scrivener will download as a disk image (.dmg) file.
 Once it has downloaded, double-click on the downloaded file (ScrivenerNaNo.dmg) in the Finder.
 This will open a window showing the Scrivener icon and a shortcut to the Applications folder.
 Drag the Scrivener icon to the Applications folder icon to install.
 (You can then eject the disk image in the Finder sidebar.)